Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Transmission via NSINs

-In this type of routing protocol, HAP networks are consistently utilized as a control information delivery layer.
+\emph{{A. HAP-assisted routing protocol:}} In this type of routing protocol, HAP networks are consistently utilized as a control information delivery layer.
 Specifically, HAPs can broadcast control information (e.g., automatic dependent surveillance-broadcast (ADS-B) and SDN information) that will be useful for the efficient protocol design of UAV networks.
 This type of protocol includes:

 \textbf{ADS-B system-aided Geographic Routing (A-GR) \cite{DBLP:journals/jsa/WangFDGSY13}:} It is an ADS-B system-aided geographic routing protocol.
 ADS-B is a cooperative surveillance system for air traffic management (ATM).
 An ADS-B-enabled aircraft will broadcast a state vector including identification, position, velocity, altitude, and other flight-related information.
 Owing to their large footprints, HAPs are leveraged to expand the coverage of the ADS-B system.
 HAPs will collect ADS-B messages from different aircrafts and then broadcast this type of message.